ByteBreakerr/Computer-Connect-Game/README.md

 # Computer-Connect-Game
 Simply made when I was bored.
 Feels Like connected to a random computer and execute remote commands :)

-THESE PROGRAM RUN ONLY ON WINDOWS
-SINCE I'M NOT HAVING MAC/LINUX I can't modify this

 syntax of program -> python modulename.py -u {username} -p {password(anything)}
 another way > python modulename.py --username {username} --password {password (anything) }